 3. How Much Water to Add

-The amount of BAC water you add determines the concentration of your reconstituted peptide, which in turn determines how many units on the syringe equal your prescribed dose.
-This is the step where most mistakes happen.
+The amount of specified diluent you add determines the concentration of your reconstituted product, which in turn determines which visible U-100 syringe marking corresponds to your prescribed volume.
+This is the step where dosing errors can happen, so use the written volume from your prescriber or compounding pharmacy.

 The basic formula

-For example: a 5mg peptide vial reconstituted with 2ml of BAC water gives you a concentration of 2.5mg/ml.
-If your prescribed dose is 250mcg (0.25mg), you need 0.1ml per injection, which equals 10 units on a standard 1ml insulin syringe.
+Arithmetic example only: a 5mg vial reconstituted with 2ml of the specified diluent gives a concentration of 2.5mg/ml.
+If the written prescribed dose were 250mcg (0.25mg), the volume would be 0.1ml, which equals 10 unit marks on a standard 1ml U-100 insulin syringe.
+The 250mcg number is used only to show the maths; it is not a dose recommendation.

 4. Step-by-Step Reconstitution